TheReverend403/KeyboardChatteringFix-Linux/README.md

 Starting the script manually every time doesn't sound like the greatest idea, so you should probably consider something that does it for you.
 The solution I provide is a systemd unit file.
-Copy it to `/etc/systemd/system/`, then enable it with `systemctl enable --now chattering_fix`.
+Copy it to `/etc/systemd/system/`, then enable it with `systemctl enable --now chatterfix`.
 Don't forget to change the command inside to tell the service what id your keyboard has and where the script is located.
 The script should be executable as well.

 ## Future plans

-For now I'm just hoping this works and my keyboard doesn't chatter.
+~~For now I'm just hoping this works and my keyboard doesn't chatter.~~

+It works. -- @TheReverend403

 If this is of use to you and you have any suggestions or bug reports feel free to tell me.